• Home

 • Immediately reshape the cookies when they come out of the oven.
 Use a spatula to push them into a circle and let cool on the baking sheet for 5 min before transferring to a cooling rack.

-If you don't do this, the cookies will break apart into a giant mess.
+If you don't let them cool on the pan, the cookies will break apart into a giant mess when you try to lift them up.

 Video